Defense Mode:A Different Perspective On Understanding And Helping Someone With Asperger's

 So where do you go from here?

-If you wanted to get started right away, you can also purchase our Deep Into Defense Mode course, where you’ll learn in depth about the 4 main ways to get out of Defense Mode, how to create a safe space for someone in Defense Mode, and our process for helping you build trust and connection with your child with Asperger’s.
+You can also purchase our Deep Into Defense Mode course, where you'll learn in depth about the 4 main ways to get out of Defense Mode, how to create a safe space for someone in Defense Mode, and our process for helping you build trust and connection with your child with Asperger’s.